KS X 1001: Non-Hanja non-precomposed sets

+The rows 41 and 94 may be used for user-defined purposes.

 Character set 0x21 / 0xA1 (row number 1, special characters)

 This set contains punctuation and other symbols, excluding punctuation present in KS X 1003 (which is included in row 3).
 Encodings which combine KS X 1001 with single-byte ASCII may use alternative Unicode mapping to the Halfwidth and Fullwidth Forms block for the backslash.
 Unicode mapping of the wave dash (tilde dash) also differs between vendors, and may be U+301C (favoured by IBM and Apple) or U+223C (favoured by Microsoft).
 Compare the similar but not identical handling of the JIS wave dash, and the handling of the tilde in the next row.

 Except for the backslash, if two mappings are shown below, the first is used by Apple and the second is used by Microsoft.

 Character set 0x22 / 0xA2 (row number 2, special characters)

 This set contains additional punctuation and symbols.
 Similarly to the tilde character in the previous row, different mappings are used by Apple and Microsoft for the tilde character in this row (U+02DC by Apple, FF5E by Microsoft), which is intended to be shown as a raised tilde, whereas the tilde in the previous row is intended to be shown in-line at dash height.
 Mapping of the circled dot also differs.

 The euro and registered trademark sign were added to the standard in 1998, while the Korean postal mark (㉾) was added in 2002.
 These three code points, as with the still-unused code points, have been put to use for other, non-standard, purposes by vendors, e.g. for boxed list markers by Apple.
 Microsoft updated its Unified Hangul Code implementation to add the 1998 additions including the euro sign, but did not add the Korean postal mark when it was added to the standard.